-The Centre for Net Positive is focused on
+The Centre for Net Positive Health and Climate Solutions is focused on

 Climate change is an urgent health issue that’s reshaping how we live, from rising heat, shifting disease patterns, and mental health stress.